CSU Policies and Regulations

 Information Regarding University Criminal and Civil Consequences of Committing Acts of Sexual Violence

 Individuals alleged to have committed sexual misconduct may face criminal prosecution by law enforcement and may incur penalties as a result of civil litigation.
 In addition, students may face discipline at the university, up to and including suspension or expulsion and withholding of their degrees.
-Employees may face sanctions up to and including dismissal from employment, pursuant to established CSU policies and provisions of applicable collective bargaining unit agreements.
+Employees may face sanctions up to and including suspension, demotion or dismissal from employment, pursuant to established CSU policies and provisions of applicable collective bargaining unit agreements.

 Confidentiality and Sexual Misconduct, Dating Violence, Domestic Violence and Stalking